inspec/inspec-aws/docs/resources/aws_cognito_userpools.md

 ### be_available

-Use `should` to check if the work_group name is available.
+Use `should` to check if the user pool is available.
     describe aws_cognito_userpools do
       it { should be_available }
     end

 ## AWS Permissions

-Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `cognitoidentityprovider:client:list_identity_pools` action with `Effect` set to `Allow`.
+Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `cognitoidentityprovider:client:list_user_pools` action with `Effect` set to `Allow`.